The 60-second version

 The genetic variation factor

 The CYP1A2 gene controls caffeine metabolism.
-Fast metabolisers (AA genotype, ~40% of population) get larger and shorter ergogenic effects; slow metabolisers (CC, ~10%) get smaller acute boost but longer-lasting effects and more side effects.
+Fast metabolisers (AA genotype, ~40% of population) get a larger ergogenic effect that fades faster; slow metabolisers (CC, ~10%) get no reliable ergogenic effect at all — and outright performance impairment at higher doses — plus more side effects.
 Most consumer genetic testing now includes CYP1A2 status.
 Practical implication: fast metabolisers benefit most from caffeine timed for competition; slow metabolisers may see net-negative effects from high doses Guest 2018.

 Practical takeaways